pgmckillop/1920046mimicproto/README.md

 Create an application that creates a user name and checks password strength.
 Will use WPF based on the newest .Net Core >= 3.0.

-Students will modifyt their designs, comments and algorithms to produce original work files.
+Students will modify their designs, comments and algorithms to produce original work files.